Click the button above to toggle between "Basic" and "Advanced".

 Will contain all planets plus moons of current planet. |

-as you now are above this surface of the old one.
+as you were above this surface of the old one, but may be

 ||